-And though I wasn’t using the show as podcast content marketing, it actually created an opportunity for my co-creator (the unmatchably awesome Jenny Tang) and I to develop and execute a brand, marketing strategy with about five bucks and all the talent we could muster.
+My very first podcast, Her Name Is, was a great experiment in putting a podcast together.
+And though I wasn’t using the podcast as a content marketing tool, it actually created an opportunity for my co-host (the unmatchably awesome Jenny Tang) and I to develop and execute a brand and marketing strategy with about five bucks and all the talent we could muster.
 It was amazing.

 And here are my supporting objective and tactics:

 Objective: Increase visibility and awareness of podcasting as a content strategy through free lead magnets